openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Deferred Credential Request {#deferred-credential_request}

-The Deferred Credential Request is an HTTP POST request. `application/json` media type MUST be used.
+The Deferred Credential Request is an HTTP POST request.
+It MUST be sent using `application/json` media type.

 The following claims are used in the Batch Credential Response: